lundstroem/snibbetracker/res/readme.txt

 introduction
 ----------------
-snibbetracker is a music tracker written in C using SDL2 that I began working on in 2014 to learn DSP programming.
+snibbetracker is a fakebit tracker written in C using SDL2 that I began working on in 2014 to learn DSP programming.
 I learned a lot on the way, and I would probably have made it different with the knowledge I have now, but perhaps it can be useful for someone.
 No warranty either implicit or implied is included.
 Use at your own risk.